Slyracoon23/citizen2responder/TECHNICAL_WRITEUP.md

 ## The Story Behind the Build

-When Google announced the Gemma 3n Impact Challenge, we flew to Florida with a unique advantage: **I'm a San Francisco programmer, my brother is an EMT**.
-His front-line experience revealed critical gaps in emergency communication—privacy concerns, language barriers, and lack of structured tools for non-medical personnel.
+When Google announced the Gemma 3n Impact Challenge, we flew to The Villages, Florida with a unique advantage: **Earl Potters** (a San Francisco programmer) and **Clint Potters** (a Certified EMT).
+Clint's front-line emergency response experience had revealed a critical gap: the precious minutes before EMTs arrive, when bystanders and first responders on scene could save lives but lack the structured guidance to be truly effective.

-**"Since my brother was an EMT and the competition had a track for crisis and response, I immediately was inspired on the idea."** We realized Gemma 3n's on-device capabilities were perfect for medical emergencies where privacy isn't just preferred—it's legally required and life-critical.
+"Since Clint was an EMT and the competition had a track for crisis and response, I was immediately inspired," says Earl.
+"Clint showed me how often people on scene want to help but don't know how to properly assess, document, or provide care until professionals arrive."
+We realized Gemma 3n's on-device capabilities were perfect for empowering these critical first responders in the chain.

-Our development was driven by real emergency scenarios: medical conversations that must stay private, assessments needed when cell service fails, and the need for non-experts to provide structured information to professional responders.
+Our development was driven by real scenarios Clint had encountered: untrained bystanders who could have made a difference with proper guidance, the need for structured triage when multiple patients are involved, and bridging the communication gap between scene responders and incoming professional EMTs.

 ---